lindhor/webadmin/README.md

 - `https://doxfer.webmin.com/Webmin/Module_Development`

-To show new plugins in the gui you need to grant access to it via *Webmin: Webmin Users: root: Available webmin modules* and re-login
+To show new plugins in the gui you need to grant access to it via *Webmin: Webmin Users: root: Available webmin modules* and refresh the browser.